Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Technical tools for the exclusion process

-Using the terminology of Section \ref{graphix}, we say that an update of $\eta_t$ is performed at the coordinate $x$ when $\cT_x$ rings.
-As in Section \ref{censorsec}, we set define $P_t^{\nu,\cC}$ to be the law of $\eta_t$ which has performed a censored dynamics with scheme $\cC$ with initial distribution $\nu$.
+Using the terminology of Section~\ref{graphix}, we say that an update of $\eta_t$ is performed at the coordinate $x$ when $\mathcal{T} _x$ rings.
+As in Section~\ref{censorsec}, we define $P_t^{\nu,\mathcal{C}}$ to be the law of $\eta_t$ which has performed a censored dynamics with scheme $\mathcal{C}$ with initial distribution $\nu$.

-The reader can check that Proposition \ref{censor} is also valid for the chain $\eta_t$ and there are two different ways to do it.
-Either saying that it is just \cite[Theorem 1.1]{cf:PW} and check that our Markov chain with its system of updates is a monotone system for the definition given in \cite{cf:PW} or performing the necessary changes in the proof if Proposition \ref{censor}.
+The reader can check that Proposition~\ref{censor} is also valid for the chain $\eta_t$, and there are two different ways to do this, either by saying that it is just \cite{cfPW}, Theorem~1.1, and checking that our Markov chain with its system of updates is a monotone system for the definition given in \cite{cfPW}, or by performing the necessary changes to the proof of Proposition~\ref{censor}.

-Finally we remark that Proposition \ref{proppres} also applies to the Exclusion Process.
+Finally we remark that Proposition~\ref{proppres} also applies to the exclusion process.
 To adapt the proof one needs to consider, instead of $\sigma_x^{\bullet}$, the sets

-which, depending on the value of $\xi$ and $x$ can have either one or two elements.
+which, depending on the values of $\xi$ and $x$ can have either one or two elements.
 We record these results here.

-\begin{proposition} If $\nu$ is an increasing probability on $\gO_{N,k}$, then for all positive $t$ and all censoring schemes $\cC$, $P_t^\nu$ and $P^{\nu,\cC}_t$ are increasing.
+\begin{proposition} If $\nu$ is an increasing probability on $\Omega_{N,k}$, then for all positive $t$ and all censoring schemes $\mathcal{C}$, $P_t^\nu$ and $P^{\nu,\mathcal{C}}_t$ are increasing.

 Furthermore we have

 \end{proposition}